harshanavkis/gsoc-2021-contributions/README.md

 # Project description

-Development of a [vhost-user-vsock applicaiton](https://wiki.qemu.org/Google_Summer_of_Code_2021#vhost-user-vsock_application) in rust and its integration with kata containers.
+Development of a [vhost-user-vsock application](https://wiki.qemu.org/Google_Summer_of_Code_2021#vhost-user-vsock_application) in rust and its integration with kata containers.
+This work was done during Google Summer of Code 2021.

 # Merged PRs/ Code contributions